 Remove from the oven and set the pan on a wire rack to cool briefly, about 5 to 10 minutes, while you make the frosting.

 Pour the hot frosting over the still-warm cake and spread evenly.
-Sprinkle the top with chopped pecans or other topping.
+Sprinkle the top with chopped pecans, (and/or other toppings).

 Allow to set, then serve immediately or cool completely and cover to serve later.
 You can also wrap the cake well in foil or plastic wrap and freeze.